LEGIONELLA

 What’s the incubation period – and how long are you contagious?

-Who is most at risk?
+Who is particularly at risk?

 How can I protect myself?

 There is no vaccination against legionella.
+The most important individual protection measure is not to smoke.

-Where can I find out more?
+Where can I get more information?

 More (specialist) information is also available online from the Robert Koch Institute (www.rki.de/legionellen).